Nightlord851108/Note/algorithms/BinaryRelation.md

 # Binary Relation
+## Inverse Relation(Converse Relation)
+The relation that occurs when the order of the elements is switched in the relation.
+For example, the inverse of the relation 'child of' is the relation 'parent of'.

 ## Reflexive
 For all x in X it holds that xRx.
 For example, "greater than or equal to" (≥) is a reflexive relation but "greater than" (>) is not.
 ## Irreflexive